urwid/urwid/docs/tutorial/index.rst

 widget that displays customer address information, then wrapping is more appropriate.

-The :class:`~urwid.widget.WidgetWrap` class simplifies wrapping existing widgets.
+The :class:`WidgetWrap` class simplifies wrapping existing widgets.
 You can create a custom widget simply by creating a subclass of WidgetWrap and passing a widget into WidgetWrap's constructor.